arthurOmanko/VRKoumeiTool/README.md

 # VRKoumeiTool

-This mod is one improving existing Vrboop.dll, which makes grabbing and touching breasts enabled on VR.
+This mod is one improving existing Vrboop.dll which makes grabbing and touching breasts of females enabled on VR.
+This functions on VR controllers are as below,
+- grabbing and touching breasts, hips, hairs, skirts or items with dynamicBones etc.
+- rumbling on grabbing and touching
+- generate wind
+- change chara's clothes or accessories along your sight
+- strip female's cloth
+- change lights color

 ## [Installation]
 1. Extract the zip file into User's HoneySelect directory.